 Assistant Chief Instructor

 Holly has been a member of Bushido since the age of 6 and in this time, has gained a 2nd Dan black belt in both Jiu-jitsu and freestyle karate.
 Holly is a WKC English champion in kata and a WKC world champion in sports sword.
-Outside of martial arts, Holly is currently in her final year of university studying paramedic practice with North West Ambulance Service.
+Outside of martial arts, Holly is a paramedic in the North West Ambulance Service.

-Nick started at Bushido in in 2005, attained his 1st Dan in Jiujitsu in 2007 and his 2nd Dan in 2018.
+Nick started at Bushido in in 2005, attained his 1st Dan in Jiujitsu in 2007, his 2nd Dan in 2018 and 3rd Dan in 2021.
 Nick has trained in various other martial arts and although he did not take official gradings with them, he brings a breadth of experience and knowledge to the instructor team and to his training.
 Outside of work, Nick enjoys philosophy, reading, painting and cooking and he works as a care assistant in a dementia focused care home.

 Anita has been a member of Bushido since 2013 and has attained a 2nd Dan in freestyle karate and 1st Dan in jiujitsu.
 Anita has also trained in Gatka, which is a Sikh martial arts specialising in various weapons.
 Outside of the dojo Anita is a keen runner, is involved in many charities and follows the Sikh spiritual path.
 She works as a software developer and has been building software for over 20 years.